ga4gh/vrs/docs/source/terms_and_model.rst

 Optional Attributes
 @@@@@@@@@@@@@@@@@@@

-* VR attributes use a leading underscore to represent optional attributes that are not part of the value object.
+* VRS attributes use a leading underscore to represent optional attributes that are not part of the value object.
 Such attributes are not considered when evaluating equality or creating computed identifiers.
 Currently, the only such attribute in the specification is the `_id` attribute.

-* The `_id` attribute is available to identifiable objects, and MAY be used by an implementation to store the identifier for a VR object.
+* The `_id` attribute is available to identifiable objects, and MAY be used by an implementation to store the identifier for a VRS object.
   If used, the stored `_id` element MUST be a :ref:`curie`.
 If used for creating a :ref:`truncated-digest` for parent objects, the stored element must be a :ref:`GA4GH Computed Identifier <identify>`.